-- i) Continue development and improvement of the chemistries proven during Phase 1 towards final project objectives, particularly those indicated for the $\geq 1$ kWh unit. - ii) Construct the ≥ 1 kWh unit per the design developed in Phase 1.
-The design must experimentally confirm ≥ 1000 Wh/kg and ≥ 1000 Wh/L at the packaged unit level (e.g., as a battery module, as a fuel cell/flow battery stack plus energy storage).
-Packaging, cell-to-cell connections, and storage tank hardware (prorated) must be included. - iii) The $\geq 1$ kWh unit is required to experimentally show reversibility/recyclability/ reusability through 100 cycles/reuses/refills with $\leq 5\%$ performance loss based on a comparison of the $100^{th}$ and $1^{st}$ cycles.
+- i) Continue development and improvement of the chemistries proven during Phase 1 towards final project objectives, particularly those indicated for the ≥ 1 kWh unit. - ii) Construct the $\geq$ 1 kWh unit per the design developed in Phase 1.
+The design must experimentally confirm $\geq$ 1000 Wh/kg and $\geq$ 1000 Wh/L at the packaged unit level (e.g., as a battery module, as a fuel cell/flow battery stack plus energy storage).
+Packaging, cell-to-cell connections, and storage tank hardware (prorated) must be included.

+- iii) The ≥ 1 kWh unit is required to experimentally show reversibility/recyclability/ reusability through 100 cycles/reuses/refills with ≤ 5% performance loss based on a comparison of the 100th and 1st cycles.
 Also, peak power capability must be experimentally shown for 50% of the metric duty cycle (Category A = 90 seconds, Category B = 7.5 minutes). - iv) System model refinement based on ≥ 1 kWh unit performance and other learnings during Phase 1 and Phase 2 of the project.
-In addition, simulate the system performance for one or more vehicle, vessel, or aircraft voyages/missions (to be determined and agreed upon with ARPA-E during the project as part of the technology to market activity). - v) Develop a model in conjunction with ALT to predict the life of the system and use the numerical results to validate the LCOS prediction. - vi) Deliver a final TEA and LCOS analysis (see Section I.H). - vii) Provide a "bridge" that connects the key parameters experimentally shown in i), designed in ii), and modeled in iv). - viii) Complete a safety FMEA for the system in collaboration with an independent, third-party organization; correlation with established industry standards is encouraged.
+In addition, simulate the system performance for one or more vehicle, vessel, or aircraft voyages/missions (to be determined and agreed upon with ARPA-E during the project as part of the technology to market activity). - v) Develop a model in conjunction with ALT to predict the life of the system and use the numerical results to validate the LCOS prediction. - vi) Deliver a final TEA and LCOS analysis (see Section I.G). - vii) Provide a "bridge" that connects the key parameters experimentally shown in i), designed in ii), and modeled in iv). - viii) Complete a safety FMEA for the system in collaboration with an independent, thirdparty organization; correlation with established industry standards is encouraged.

 PROPEL-1K Phase 1 is anticipated to last 18 months and have federal funding of between \$500,000 and \$1,500,000 per award.
-The combined federal funding for both phases (PROPEL-

-1K Phase 1 + Phase 2) should not exceed the SBIR/STTR ceiling of \$4,241,580 in federal funds.
+The combined federal funding for both phases (PROPEL-1K Phase 1 + Phase 2) should not exceed \$5 million in federal funds.
 The Budget Justification Workbook submitted with the Full Application (see Section IV.C.4) should only reflect proposed PROPEL-1K Phase 1 funding.

 Based on each individual project's technical success, including meeting a required Go/No-Go milestone (proposed in the Technical Volume and mutually agreed upon during project negotiations) by the conclusion of Q4 (12 months) of the POP, Phase 1 teams will be invited during Q5 of their respective projects to submit a detailed proposal of technical work, milestones, and proposed deliverables, along with a budget for the 18 months of Phase 2.
-ARPA-E may select projects to continue to PROPEL-1K Phase 2 (remainder of SBIR/STTR Phase II and SBIR/STTR Phase IIS), based upon this proposal and upon Phase 1 performance, subject to the availability of appropriated funds.
+ARPA-E may select projects to continue to PROPEL-1K Phase 2 based upon this proposal and upon Phase 1 performance, subject to the availability of appropriated funds.

-H. LEVELIZED COST OF STORAGE (LCOS) CALCULATIONS AND METHODOLOGY
+G. LEVELIZED COST OF STORAGE (LCOS) CALCULATIONS AND METHODOLOGY